Instructional Designer Salary

 - Collaborate with internal and external partners to determine specific design focus.

 Instructional Designers may experience a large salary bump if they progress into a role such as Instructional Design Manager.
 The latter position pays an average of $76K annually.
 The most common career progression for Instructional Designers leads to becoming a Senior Instructional Designer, where average pay is $74K annually.
 However, many Instructional Designers also opt to become Multimedia Instructional Designers.
 Typically, a Multimedia Instructional Designer brings home $55K.

 Instructional Designer Job Listings

 Instructional Designers seem to wield many skills on the job.
 Most notably, skills in Captivate, Training Program Development, Curriculum Planning, and Project Management are correlated to pay that is above average.
 Most people who know Course Design also know Online Education and Training Program Development.

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

 Experience does not seem to be a strong driver of pay increase in this role.
 Salaries of relatively inexperienced workers fall in the neighborhood of $56K, but folks who have racked up five to 10 years see a notably higher median of $66K.
-People with 10 to 20 years of experience make an average of about $73K in this role.
-Folks who have racked up more than 20 years in the field report incomes that aren't that much higher than less experienced individuals' earnings; the veterans make just $80K on average.
+Instructional Designers claiming one to two decades of experience make an estimated median of $73K.
+Veterans who have surpassed the 20-year mark may make only slightly more than those who are navigating the mid-career stage; the more senior group reports median earnings of around $80K.